codetracker-learning/ASSIGNMENT-product-cards/README.md

 ## Study Group Requirements

 - You should be using flexbox.
+- Use Bootstrap for Card Components
 - Decide as a team how many branches you will need and what will happen on each branch (remember one feature per branch).
-- Use Bootstrap for Basic Components

 ## Setup
 * While in `~/workspace/foundations/exercises`, clone this repo